Investing Questions & Answers

 KRI is a full-service multifamily real estate investment and management firm.
 The firm was founded by me, Kenneth A. Gee, in 1997 and currently has offices in Tampa, Orlando, Daytona, Jacksonville, Florida and Cleveland, Ohio.

-Our senior management team has managed more than 15,000 apartment units and previously owned fifteen properties worth approximately $60 million.
+Our senior management team has managed more than 16,000 apartment units and previously owned nineteen properties worth approximately $200 million.

-I am the founder and President of the KRI Group of Companies.
-I have more than 23 years of significant real estate, banking, private equity transaction and principal investing experience.
-Throughout my career, I have been involved in transactions valued in excess of $1.5 billion, much of which has included the acquisition, management and financing of various multifamily real estate projects as well as playing a significant role as a member of due diligence and transaction structure planning teams for several private equity firms specializing in the small and middle markets.
+Ken is the founder and managing partner of KRI Partners and the KRI group of companies.
+He has more than 24 years of significant real estate, banking, private equity transaction and principal investing experience.
+Throughout his career, he has been involved in transactions valued in excess of $2.0 billion, much of which has included the acquisition, management and financing of various multi-family real estate projects as well as playing a significant role as a member of due diligence and transaction structure planning teams for several private equity firms specializing in the small and middle markets.

-Prior to forming KRI, I was a Tax Manager with Deloitte & Touche LLP where I focused my practice on state and local tax planning, merger and acquisition, due diligence and transaction structure planning for private equity, and middle market companies.
-Some of my major clients included The Riverside Company, Key Equity Capital Partners, Blue Point Capital, Linsalata Capital Partners, The Zaremba Group, Charter One Bank and Applied Industrial Technologies, Inc.
+Prior to forming KRI Partners, Ken was a tax manager with Deloitte & Touche LLP where he focused his practice on state and local tax planning, merger and acquisition due diligence and transaction structure planning for private equity and middle market companies.
+Some of his major clients included The Riverside Company, Key Equity Capital Partners, Blue Point Capital, Linsalata Capital Partners, The Zaremba Group, Charter One Bank and Applied Industrial Technologies, Inc.

-Prior to my career at Deloitte & Touche, I spent several years at National City Bank (now part of PNC) where I served as commercial loan officer, credit analyst, branch manager, and mortgage loan originator during my career with the bank.
+Prior to his career at Deloitte & Touche, Ken spent several years at National City Bank (now part of PNC Bank) where he served as commercial loan officer, credit analyst, branch manager, and mortgage loan originator during his career with the bank.

-Unrelated to my real estate experience, I also owned and operated several certified Cessna Pilot Centers in the Northern Ohio area.
+Unrelated to his real estate experience, Ken also owned and operated several certified Cessna Pilot Centers in the Northeast Ohio area.
 These Cessna Pilot Centers operated an FAA approved professional pilot school and specialized in the sale of new and pre-owned aircraft.

-I am a licensed Ohio Certified Public Accountant (inactive) as well as a licensed Real Estate Broker in the states of Florida and Ohio.
-I received my master’s degree from Case Western Reserve University’s Weatherhead School of Management and my B.B.A. from the University of Toledo.
-I am a member of the National Apartment Association, Florida Apartment Association, Bay Area Apartment Association (Tampa, FL), First Coast Apartment Association (Jacksonville, FL), Apartment Association of Greater Orlando, Northeast Ohio Apartment Association, Shaker Square Area Development Corporation, Ohio Society of Certified Public Accountants and American Institute of Certified Public Accountants.
+Ken is a licensed Ohio Certified Public Accountant.
+He received his master’s degree from Case Western Reserve University’s Weatherhead School of Management and his B.B.A. from the University of Toledo.
+He is a member of the National Apartment Association, Florida Apartment Association, Bay Area Apartment Association, Apartment Association of Greater Orlando, First Cost Apartment Association, Northeast Ohio Apartment Association, Ohio Society of Certified Public Accountants and American Institute of Certified Public Accountants.

 Real estate investors make money through rental income, appreciation, and profits generated by the underlying property.
 The benefits of investing in real estate include passive income, relatively stable cash flow, potential tax advantages, diversification, and leverage.